Berihun101/Berihun101/README.md

-# Heloo there, I'm Berihun Tessema Tarekegn 👋
+# Hello there, I'm Berihun Tessema Tarekegn 👋

 ## About Me
 I'm a 4th year Computer Science student specialize in web development and passionate about Artificial Intelligence and Machine Learning.
 I enjoy solving problems and building projects that make an impact.